Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[Entangled Rule(s):]\
 #entangled[F.2.2 is referenced by: ] #entangledRule("F.1.3.b")\
 F.2.3) On external servers, if /time set 0 is not done, then time starts when the server loads the world and server logs must be submitted.
+F.2.4) The category is timed by RTA, nullifying #entangledRule("A.5").

 == F.3: Video Rules
 F.3.1) Every player should record their perspective, and all of these perspectives should be submitted with the run.